 Physical protection focuses on preventing unauthorized access to the server by individuals who are not intended to access this information.
 Only staff must have access to the server.
 Environmental protection aims at protecting the server from water, fire, or another external impact.
 A server should be stored off the floor.
 It’s not a good idea to store it in a restroom, near water sources, in front of windows, or in the areas where the temperature is regulated.

 Tip 7: Create Strong Passwords

 Passwords protect devices from unauthorized access.
 A password must require passwords to log in regardless of the type of OS.
-Strong passwords prevent devices from attacks and they can discourage attackers from trying to access these devices.
-Besides, strong passwords and effective controls of access help avoid casual misuse, including personal curiosity without any legitimate need to have access to this information.
+Strong passwords prevent devices from attacks, and they can discourage attackers from trying to access these devices.
+Besides, strong passwords and effective controls of access help avoid casual misuse, including personal curiosity without any legitimate need to access this information.
 It’s not easy to guess a strong password.
 Sometimes hackers use automated methods to guess passwords.
 Therefore, passwords should not have any vulnerable characteristics.

 Strong passwords have the following characteristics:

 - A strong password has at least eight characters.
-The longer the word, the stronger is password.
+The longer the word, the stronger, is password.